TreeCmp/TreeCmpWEB/README.md

 # Visual TreeCmp
-Comprehensive Comparison of Phylogenetic Trees on the Web - project home page
+Comprehensive Comparison of Phylogenetic Trees on the Web

 ## Authors